-The major dry ingredients used in the manufacture of these paints and coatings are titanium dioxide, silica, clay, zinc, and lead.
+The major ingredients in the manufacture of colors are cadmium, selenium, lead, molybdenum, and chrome.

 III.
 CONTROLS

 PRINCIPLES OF CONTROL

 Occupational exposures can be controlled by the application of a number of well-known principles, including engineering measures, work practices, personal protection, and monitoring.
 These principles may be applied at or near the hazard source, to the general workplace environment, or at the point of occupational exposure to individuals.
 Controls applied at the source of the hazard, including engineering measures (material substitution, process/equipment modification, isolation or automation, local ventilation) and work practices, are generally the preferred and most effective means of control both in terms of occupational and environmental concerns.
 Controls which may be applied to hazards that have escaped into the workplace environment include dilution ventilation, dust suppression, and housekeeping.
 Control measures may also be applied near individual workers, including the use of remote control rooms, isolation booths, supplied-air cabs, work practices, and personal protective equipment.